MicrosoftDocs/dynamics-365-ai/ai-docs/market-insights/alerts-management.md

 1. [Sign in](#sign-in-to-the-app) to [https://alerts.mi.ai.dynamics.com/](https://alerts.mi.ai.dynamics.com/).
 2. Enter a term or a topic and select the search icon (![Search icon](media/alerts-search-icon.png)).
 Select **Show advanced** if you want to [specify more details for your search](#tips-on-refining-your-topic).
 --OR--
 Start entering a term and select a suggested entity from the drop-down list.
 This will create a predefined set of rules for you and focus the results on the selected entity.
+If you select a suggested entity, the advanced configuration options aren't available.
 1. Next to **Email** choose if you want to receive the news **Daily**, or **Weekly**.
 2. Select the preferred **Region** for the News and Insights.
 3. Select **Create alert** to finalize your alert.